ari9dam/OBQA/README.md

     * Key Point to Note: CoNLLU format needs to be adhered strictly, Tabs between columns.
     * Trained Models to be pushed at a location : [DropboxLocation]

-## Word Intersection and Union datasets
+## Word Intersection, Union and Seq2Seq Abductive IR
-1. Present in notebooks
+1. Present in notebooks and folders

+## Re-Ranking using SpaCY
+1. Present in filterir

 ## BERT QA models
 1. Runner and scorer are present